Add To Favorites

 Add dimension to a painting by using a craft stick and Crayola® Texture Mixing Medium to create a textured masterpiece.

-Share a Caldecott winning story as a read aloud with students and encourage them to pay particular attention to the story's illustrations and how they help tell the story.
+Share a Caldecott winning story as a read aloud with students and encourage them to pay particular attention to the story's illustrations, as well as how they help tell the story.
 Provide recycled newspaper for students to use in covering their work areas.
-Invite students to use Crayola Tempera paint and brushes to paint a background and scene on a piece of Crayola Marker and Watercolor Paper. .
+Invite students to use Crayola Tempera paint and brushes to paint a background and scene on a piece of Crayola Marker and Watercolor Paper.

 Add Crayola Texture Mixing Medium to the paint and mix well.
 Use a craft stick to apply the paint and mixing medium to the paper.
 Continue to paint using the craft stick to create texture and movement.
 Make swirls and build up the texture with the paint and craft stick.
 Apply a heavy coat of paint and mixing medium because it will reduce in size a little as it dries.